 In light of the CoVID19 pandemic, travel grant rounds are on hold until further notice.

-Mobility funding is available for travel within New Zealand for EMC members to establish collaborations and to work on research proposals for larger multidisciplinary research projects.
-The Centre will accept requests for mobility funding through to the end of 2020, with no close date.
+Mobility funding is available for travel within New Zealand for EMC members to attend local conferences, establish collaborations and to work on research proposals for multidisciplinary research projects.
+The Centre will accept requests for mobility funding through to the end of 2021, with no close date.

 To request mobility funding, please send the following to email@example.com :